 The anesthesia work environment offers unique challenges due to ergonomic wellness because of some equipment is fixed in its location, creating difficulties when mobility would be advantageous.
 The ergonomics of anesthesia must take into account the mental as well as physical stressors associated with the job.
 Unfortunately, ergonomics is an area of anesthesia that has received little attention and should be addressed through more education and training for workplace wellness.

-- American Nurses Association: Evidence-Based Practices for Safe Patient Handling and Movement
+- American Nurses Association: Safe Patient Handling and Mobility (SPHM) programs and advocacy

 - Centers for Disease Control and Prevention (CDC): Safe Patient Handling